fbarajasar/streamlit_dashboard/README.md

 ## The Idea
-The app should allows users to interact with the dataset and make it easy for them to extract and share insights about the Olympic Games.
+The app should allow users to interact with the dataset and make it easy for them to extract and share insights about the Olympic Games.

 ## The Pipeline
 ![alt text](https://github.com/fbarajasar/olympics_project/blob/master/pipeline.png)